GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion

 {\bf Importance of SAR Image}.
 We validate the importance of the SAR image by training the GLF-CR network without SAR images, denoted as {\it w/o SAR}.
 Since the input is a single source signal, \ie{}, the cloudy optical image itself, a single-stream network is adopted and no fusion strategy is used.
-The quantitative and qualitative cloud removal results are shown in the first row of Table~\ref{ablation-study-table} and the fourth column of Fig.~\ref{ablation-study-figure}.
-Compared to the networks employing SAR images, there is a large performance gap.
-It tends to generate over-smoothed effects for cloud-covered regions, while the networks with SAR images can recover texture details.
+As shown in Fig.~\ref{fig:ablation_cloud}, it performs comparable to the networks employing SAR images when the cloud cover level is low.
+However, when the cloud cover level gets higher, the performance gap between the networks with and without SAR images gets larger.
+And as shown in Fig.~\ref{ablation-study-figure}, {\it w/o SAR} tends to generate over-smoothed effects for cloud-covered regions, while the networks with SAR images can recover texture details.
 This demonstrates that the rich complementary information encoded in SAR images can effectively improve the cloud removal performance.